The Beginnings - 1986 to 1990

 This initiative led to the formation of Youth Resource Centres in 1994, also the year in which Samvada was registered as a trust.
 The centres were set up in several rural districts of Karnataka.
 As part of the national SMILE Outreach Network, Samvada also helped establish Youth Resource Centres in other states – Cense in Trissur, Sakhi in Hospet, and Elavattam in Madurai.
 In 2000, the SMILE network, of 22 youth focussed organisations, became the National Youth Foundation (NYF) and Samvada hosted the Central Coordination Unit of NYF till 2010.

 Baduku Centre for Livelihood Learning - 2007 onwards

 In 2007, we were confronted with young people’s need to find meaningful livelihoods that assured them financial stability, dignity, excitement, challenge and avenues to contribute towards social change.

 “Excellent education and exciting pioneering careers cannot be only for the rich”.

 Socially critical livelihoods have been conceptualised as work options, where humanity’s needs – not job markets – are central to the way one earns a living.
-Baduku Community College was created, a unique institution dedicated to carving out professions and livelihoods from the emerging social and ecological challenges of our times.
+Baduku Centre for Livelihood Learning was created, a unique institution dedicated to carving out professions and livelihoods from the emerging social and ecological challenges of our times.